codophilic/LearnJAVA1/Theory.md

 - Consider a java source file saved as ‘Example.java’.
 The file is compiled into a set of Byte Code that is stored in a “.class” file.
 Here it will be “Example.class“.

-## javac
+## javac(compiler)

 - The javac is the primary Java compiler included in the Java Development Kit (JDK).
 It converts the java source code into byte code.

 - Javac is the standard Java compiler and part of the Java Development Kit.
 It creates bytecode for the Java virtual machine from valid Java code.

+- First we need to compile the code using command `javac path/to/filename.java` then run the code using command `java path/to/filename.java'`

 # JSHELL